-Belgium: Essential travel only.
-Shops, museums, bars, restaurants and some tourist attractions are open.
+Belgium: In national lockdown.
 Quarantine on return to UK for 14 days.

-Germany: All restrictions on European travellers lifted.
-Domestic train schedules and some cross border routes restarted.
-Shops, restaurants and some hotels now open.
+Germany: In national lockdown.
 All 16 states have made it mandatory to wear masks in some public places.

-Ireland: currently requires all arrivals (except from Northern Ireland) to provide details of accommodation and self-isolate for 14 days.
+Ireland: Requires all arrivals (except from Northern Ireland) to provide details of accommodation and self-isolate for 14 days.
 Takeaways only from restaurants.
 5km travel limit.

 Italy: Essential travel only.
 If you travelled outside the UK in the last 14 days, you do need to quarantine there, though.
 Bars, restaurants, non-essential shops, parks and museums are open.
 Some curfews.
 Masks mandatory.

 The Netherlands: Essential travel only.
 You must complete a health screening form and have it ready to show.
 Quarantine on return.
 Shops and some hotels are open.
 Masks are mandatory on public transport and all indoor public spaces.
 Curfews and closures for hospitality businesses.